samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Philip Wadler and Robert Bruce Findler
 In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 1–16.
 Springer-Verlag, 2009.

+##### Threesomes, with and without blame
+Jeremy G. Siek, Philip Wadler
+STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009

 ##### Operational semantics for multi-language programs
 Jacob Matthews and Robert Bruce Findler
 POPL 2007